Onelinerhub/onelinerhub/lua/how-to-parse-xml-copy.md

-# How to parse XML COPY
+# How to convert table to XML string

 ```lua
 local xml = require "xml"